zenangst/Spots/README.md

 make changes to them.
 - Easy configuration of `UICollectionView`’s, `UITableView`'s and any custom spot implementation that you add.
-This improves code reuse and helps to theme your app and ultimately to keep your application consistent.
+This improves code reuse and helps to theme your app and ultimately keep your application consistent.
 - Support custom Spots, all you need to do is to conform to `Spotable`
 - A rich public API for appending, prepending, inserting, updating or deleting `ListItems`.